-- Objective 5a: Work with the COC to identify a clear mission and purpose for the group. - Objective 5b: Include Native Community Members on the COC. - Objective 5c: Consider other ideas for recruitment and retention of COC members. - Objective 5d: Identify avenues for collaboration with community agencies participating in the COC, including joint wellness activities.
+- Objective 5a: Work with the COC to ensure a clear mission and purpose for the group. - Objective 5b: Include Native Community Members on the COC. - Objective 5c: Consider other ideas for recruitment and retention of COC members. - Objective 5d: Identify avenues for collaboration with community agencies participating in the COC, including joint wellness activities and community-wide equity training and events throughout Mono County.